ikraamdaanis/ikraamdaanis/README.md

 ## Self-Taught Front-End Developer

 - I'm from London, United Kingdom
-- I have been learning web development for several months
+- I've been a developer for almost a year
 - React is my favourite library
-- Making beautiful user interfaces is always fun
-- Sometimes I like to do code challenges on CodeWars
 - Always looking to learn more

 ## Languages and Tools: